 Logan currently works as a digital content producer for News 3 Now, the CBS affiliate in Madison, Wis.
 Prior to that, he worked as a reporter/multimedia journalist with WCSC-TV Live 5 News, the market-leading CBS affiliate in Charleston, S.C., a digital content producer at WJZ-TV | CBS Baltimore and a multimedia journalist for ABC 6 News (KAAL-TV) in Austin, Minn.

-Prior to his work with ABC 6 News, he spent nearly a year interning at News 3 Now.
+Before joining ABC 6 News, he spent nearly a year interning at News 3 Now.

-A graduate of the University of Wisconsin-Madison School of Journalism and Mass Communication, Logan enjoys spending time with his cat and watching HGTV.
+A 2017 graduate of the University of Wisconsin-Madison School of Journalism and Mass Communication, Logan enjoys spending time with his cat and watching HGTV.